Is Life Just a Simulation?

 I may just be executing the next inevitable step in a program but that program has never been executed before nor will it ever be executed in exactly the same manner again.
 That means the combination of our actions is unique and non-deterministic.
 That, to me, is free will.

-Some people have suggested that life is just a simulation — a proverbial Sims game writ large.
-Elon Musk being one of the most famous.
-These types of explanations are interesting but don’t really get to the heart of the problem and have recently been refuted by scientific studies of the quantum nature of the universe.
+Some people have suggested that life is just a simulation, a proverbial Sims game writ large, Elon Musk being one of the most famous.
+These types of explanations are interesting but don’t really get to the heart of the matter and have recently been refuted by scientific studies of the quantum nature of the universe.
 It only looks like a simulation because that’s the metaphor we’re familiar with as children of a certain age.

+Just because we can imagine living in The Matrix doesn’t mean we actually are.
 To say that life is a simulation is no more meaningful than saying it was created by an invisible yet omnipotent omniscient being.
 It avoids answering the real question by assuming the existence of a creator, in this case the programmers, conveniently placed outside our universe.
 It’s not an “explanation” for anything.
+Even if we assume it to be correct, the next obvious question is: Okay, but who created them?

 Now, here comes the pretzel: The more satisfying explanation, the one I choose to believe, is that we are truly creating every moment on the fly — one moment at a time.
 We are, in that sense, the creators of our own destiny.
 We are writing this story together.
 We are truly making it up as we go along.
 This particular moment has never happened in the past.
 And there are at least seven billion versions of “this particular moment”, seven billion “stories” being written, not to mention the billions of moments being created by all the animals and plants around us.